Package 'mwana'

 .by

-A vector of class character or numeric of the geographical areas or respective IDs for where the data was collected and for which the analysis should be summarized at.
+A character or numeric vector of the geographical areas or identifiers for where the data was collected and for which the analysis should be summarised for.

 Value

-A summarized table of class data.frame of the descriptive statistics about wasting.
+A summary tibble for the descriptive statistics about combined wasting.

 References